 Guilford Courthouse National Military Park was established as a military park on March 2, 1917.

 Moores Creek National Battlefield

 Moores Creek National Battlefield commemorates the Battle of Moore’s Creek Bridge.
-On February 27, 1776 about 1,000 North Carolina Patriots skirmished against about 800 North Carolina Loyalist.
-The North Carolina’s royal governor Josiah Martin was raising an army to assist with the planned landing of an invasionary force.
+On February 27, 1776, about 1,000 North Carolina Patriots skirmished against about 800 North Carolina Loyalists.
+North Carolina’s royal governor Josiah Martin was raising an army to assist with the planned landing of an invasionary force.
 The Patriots victory ended the North Carolina invasion plan until 1780.

 Visitors can walk a 1-mile trail with exhibits on the battlefield.

 Moores Creek National Battlefield was established on June 2, 1926, as Moores Creek National Military Park.
 It was changed to Moores Creek National Battlefield in September 8, 1980.

 Wright Brothers National Memorial commemorates the first successful, powered flight.
 The Wright brothers successfully designed, built and fly the first airplane.
 Orville and Wilbur Wright moved from Ohio to North Carolina for this project.
 They selected Kill Devil Hills, North Carolina due to the steady winds and remote location.

 Visitors are welcome to explore the visitor center museum.
 The museum contains many of the original tools and reproduction of their wind tunnel, models and a life-size replica of the 1903 Flyer.
 The original 1903 Flyer is located in the National Air and Space Museum in Washington DC.
 Along the field, there are several monuments to mark the start and end of the first four successful flights.
 On the summit of Kill Devil Hill, there is a monument tower to celebrate the Wright Brothers’ achievement.